 When a RAID sustains a failure, a background process periodically checks for a spare to become available.
 If any redundant RAID is operating with a failure, adding a spare to an empty spare group will cause that spare to be allocated to the RAID with the failure.
-If the appliance sustains a disk failure to a RAID part that is currently having its redundancy reconstructed -- either raid5 parity rebuild or mirror rebuild -- a double failure will occur causing the appliance to mark the RAID and its associated lblade as unusable.
-The lblade must be removed and remade to be reinstated.
+If the appliance sustains a disk failure to a RAID part that is currently having its redundancy reconstructed -- either raid5 parity rebuild or mirror rebuild -- a double failure will occur causing the appliance to mark the RAID and its associated LUN as unusable.
+The LUN must be removed and remade to be reinstated.
+Please contact Coraid support for assistance with properly reinstating failed arrays.